 Despite being a town, Polis has retained the relaxed feel of a village, with an interesting mix of old and new, and a wide variety of shops and restaurants including client favourites Arsinoe for fish, lively Moustakallis and serene In Town.

 With its quaint sandstone buildings around a pedestrianised town centre with its restaurants, bars and souvenir shops, it is an atmospheric place to mix with the locals on a summer\’s evening.
 Twilight is one of my favourite times here around the Square, with the changing colours of the old stone buildings housing the Cafes and restaurants.
 Waiters are busy dressing the outside tables, lighting tea lights, plumping up the cushions, offering happy hour drinks etc. A wonderful spot to enjoy the slow Cypriot pace of life, sit back and people watch.
-Life in Polis still rolls along at a quiet pace without too many crowds or noise, and there is one disco only.
+Life in Polis still rolls along at a quiet pace without too many crowds or noise, and there is only one disco.

 Papantoniou supermarket is here, sells almost everything.

-If you decide to stay near or visit Polis, you can explore the picturesque villages, walk along the many scenic nature trails or take a highly recommended boat trip (ask your Rep Nicole for discounts) along the dramatic coastline to the Blue Lagoon.
+If you decide to stay near or visit Polis, you can explore the picturesque villages, walk along the many scenic nature trails or take a highly recommended boat trip (ask your Rep for discounts) along the dramatic coastline to the Blue Lagoon.
 You stop for swimming at the turquoise blue lagoon.
 Take a swimsuit, mask and snorkel if you have one to appreciate the clear clean water, as you stop for swimming.
 Or hire a small boat with a cool box.
-Discounts on both for our clients’ c/o Nicole your Rep. Other water sports offered at Latchi are scuba diving, water skiing, sea-kayaking and paragliding.
+Discounts on both for our clients’ c/o your Rep. Other water sports offered at Latchi are scuba diving, water skiing, sea-kayaking and paragliding.

 A small eucalyptus wood (you recognise the trees as soon as you see them and they are a useful landmark), lies between the town and the sea, providing shade for a camping site by the Polis Camping beach, which has a sea-trac chair for disabled access into the sea, available in high season.
 You can walk along the promenade next to the sea from here to Latchi.
 Excellent waterfront fish tavernas can be sampled at Latchi Marina, including our clients favourite Y&P.